-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 Motsa from the EFF told Al Jazeera the situation has not improved since 2021.

 “The government has become more harsh.
 They even imported, if I may put it that way, mercenaries.
 They wear balaclavas.
 If you walk at night, you may be severely beaten, or sometimes they will shoot you,” she said.
-Human Rights Watch has also raised concerns about allegations of South African mercenaries working to stifle dissent in eSwatini.
+Human Rights Watch has also raised concerns about allegations of South African mercenaries working to stifle dissent in Eswatini.

-“People are now afraid because whenever you go out into the streets to demonstrate or protest, they will follow you all the way and sometimes even shoot at people who are just marching. … People want change.
+“People are now afraid because whenever you go out into the streets to demonstrate or protest, they will follow you all the way and sometimes even shoot at people who are just marching … People want change.
 It’s just that we fear the guns now,” she said.

 ‘No greater fight’